Interference measurements of non-Abelian e/4 & Abelian e/2 quasiparticle braiding: Supplementary materials

 Two important points in the construction of the samples work to avoid Coulomb dominated effects and promote Aharonov--Bohm interference in the devices; as described above large separation between the backscattering gates (distance $d_g$ in Figure~\ref{fig:interferometer} of the main text and Figure~\ref{fig:S1-1}), and specific layering of the heterostructure itself.
 The large gate separation allows tuning of the backscattering around small reflection amplitudes, and so a nearly open geometry.
 The second important point in heterostructure design to avoid Coulomb domination effects is use of the shielding wells above and below the principal 2D quantum well: these crucially serve to inhibit charge accumulation.
 These wells display nominal conduction over large dimensions at high testing temperatures ($\sim\!300\,$mK) which can appear as a background to the resistance.
 Measurement of the integer filling interference in these samples (see Section~\ref{sec:S4} of Supplementary Materials) demonstrates constant negative phase slope consistent with Aharonov--Bohm interference and inconsistent with Coulomb domination.
-See Section~\ref{sec:S4} \emph{Methods: Interferometry} for detailed data on Aharonov--Bohm versus Coulomb dominated effects.
+See Section~\ref{sec:S4} \textit{Methods: Interferometry} for detailed data on Aharonov--Bohm versus Coulomb dominated effects.

 Resistance and resistance oscillations are measured using low noise lock-in amplifier techniques.
-A constant current (typically 2nA) is driven through the 2D electron system underlying the interferometer top gate structure, and the voltage, and so resistance, is determined with a four-terminal measurement.
+A constant current (typically 2nA) is driven through the 2D electron system as laterally defined by the surface interferometer gate structure, and the voltage, and so resistance, is determined with a four-terminal measurement.
 The voltage drop along the same edge of the 2D electron system and across the device gives the longitudinal resistance $R_L$; across the device and across the two edges of the 2D system gives diagonal resistance $R_D$.
 Similar measurements not across the interferometer device yield $R_{xx}$ and $R_{xy}$ respectively.
 An example of longitudinal resistance $R_L$ across an interferometer is shown in Figure~\ref{fig:Hall_trace}(a).